PennyLaneAI/catalyst/doc/dev/jax_dynamically_shaped_arrays.md

 ```

-We call the primitive like this down the program:
+Later we call such a primitive down the program like this:

 ``` python
 INPUTS = ...